BLOG

 There are also some additional approaches other than the DSCI which consist of standards and best practices and promote information security.
 The existing approaches can be categorized into:

-1) The ISO 27001 falls in the category of Information Security Management Standards
+1) The ISO 27001 falls in the category of Information Security Management Standards2) Technical Standards which may include Digital Signature, Encryption etc.

-3) Security Management specifics like Infrastructure Security and Application Security
+3) Security Management specifics like Infrastructure Security and Application Security.

 4) Standards specific to Payment Transactions like the PCI-DSS etc.